China power cuts: What is causing the country's blackouts?

 Homes and businesses have been affected by power cuts as electricity has been rationed in several provinces and regions.

-The state-run Global Times newspaper said there had been outages in four provinces - Guangdong in the south and Heilongjiang, Jilin and Liaoning in the north east, although there are reports of power cuts in other parts of the country.
+The state-run Global Times newspaper said there had been outages in four provinces - Guangdong in the south and Heilongjiang, Jilin and Liaoning in the north east.
+There are also reports of power cuts in other parts of the country.

 Companies in major manufacturing areas have been called on to reduce energy usage during periods of peak demand or limit the number of days that they operate.

-Energy-intensive industries such as steel-making, aluminium smelting, cement manufacturing and fertiliser production are amongst the businesses hardest hit by the outages.
+Energy-intensive industries such as steel-making, aluminium smelting, cement manufacturing and fertiliser production are among the businesses hardest hit by the outages.

 What has the impact been on China's economy?

-Official figures have showed that Chinese factory activity contracted in September to the lowest level since February 2020, when coronavirus lockdowns crippled the economy.
+Official figures have shown that in September 2021, Chinese factory activity shrunk to the lowest it had been since February 2020, when coronavirus lockdowns crippled the economy.

 Concerns over the power cuts have contributed to global investment banks cutting their forecasts for the country's economic growth.